-What's the story?
+What's the Story?

 Brilliant young pathologist Dr. Ted Grey (Milo Ventimiglia) has accepted a position in the pathology department of a major urban hospital.
 His new co-workers are hardly welcoming, but soon charismatic Dr. Gallo (Michael Weston) shares his hidden philosophy with Ted: "It's in our nature to kill."
 Turns out Gallo and his co-workers have been killing randomly-selected victims ... and challenging one another to try to discern their inventive "perfect murders."
 After joining the group, Dr. Grey soon finds that getting out is much more difficult than getting in.

+Pathology is trying to shock audiences, and it does -- but at the same time, it at least does so through its characters and with bleak conviction.
 With recent PG-13 horror/thriller films like One Missed Call, Prom Night, and Shutter having breezed in and out of theaters, it's at least refreshing that PATHOLOGY makes no bones about what it is: A grisly, R-rated thriller.
 Director Marc Schoelermann has clearly been reading the David Fincher (Seven, Fight Club) playbook, as his film takes place in a visually majestic (yet still terrifying) city of secrets and conspiracies.

 Kudos also to screenwriters Mark Neveldine and Brian Taylor for refusing to take any easy ways out with Ventimiglia's character; Ted isn't a starry-eyed innocent embroiled in trouble, but rather a willing participant in his own damnation.
-Pathology is trying to shock audiences, and it succeeds -- but at the same time, it at least does so through its characters and with bleak conviction, not just with endless buckets of blood.
+The movie succeeds in its mission, with more than just endless buckets of blood.

 Families can talk about the fact that the movie mixes extreme violence with sex.
 What's the difference between positive sensuality and fetishized mingling of sex and violence?
 Why would filmmakers gravitate toward the latter instead of the former?
 What messages does this movie send about sex and violence?
 Families can also discuss the ethical and professional checks and balances that exist to prevent abuse by real-life medical personnel.
 What are the stakes when those systems fail?

-|Cast:||Alyssa Milano, Michael Weston, Milo Ventimiglia
+- Cast: Alyssa Milano, Michael Weston, Milo Ventimiglia

-|MPAA explanation:||disturbing and perverse behavior throughout, including violence, gruesome images, strong sexual content, nudity, drug use and language
+- MPAA explanation: disturbing and perverse behavior throughout, including violence, gruesome images, strong sexual content, nudity, drug use and language